-We have regular dialogue and meetings with

-commercial customers and we attend industry
+• We have regular dialogue and meetings with commercial customers and we attend industry events and conferences.

-- Security of supply.

-- · Improving efficiency through digitisation.
+- · Price and quality of products and services. - Security of supply. - · Improving efficiency through digitisation. - Decarbonisation.

-- Decarbonisation.

-- Integrating commercial offers to meet customers' fuel, lubricants and lower carbon needs as a one stop service. - Continuing the roll out of our eAviation technology. - Innovated and rolled out lower carbon bitumen products. - Maintaining supply in a volatile energy market through our close working relationship with Trafigura.
+- Integrating commercial offers to meet customers' fuel, lubricants and lower carbon needs as a one stop service. - · Continuing the roll out of our eAviation technology. - Innovated and rolled out lower carbon bitumen products. - Maintaining supply in a volatile energy market through our close working relationship with Trafigura.